djipco/webmidi/website/api/classes/Note.md

 **Type**: number<br />

-The octave of the note
+The octave of the note.

 ### `.rawAttack` {#rawAttack}